How common is misdiagnosis in the emergency room?

 Jake Tapper, CNN’s chief Washington correspondent, went through a terrifying experience due to doctors’ misdiagnosis of his daughter, Alice.
 Alice, an otherwise healthy and active 15-year-old girl, was rushed to the emergency room due to severe stomach pains.
 The doctors worked up Alice for food poisoning and gastroenteritis because she was reporting pain across her abdomen.
 Originally, the doctors did not include appendicitis in their differential diagnosis.
 However, Alice’s parents suspected otherwise and raised concerns of appendicitis, which was initially ignored.
 Due to the doctor’s own diagnostic momentum, an excruciatingly stressful three-day hospital stay ensued for the Tapper family.
 Finally, Alice’s condition was properly diagnosed after her parents made a plea to hospital administration for intervention.
 Alice had appendicitis all along.
 The delay in diagnosis meant crucial time was lost and Alice’s appendix had ruptured causing sepsis.
 What should have been a simple diagnosis, a routine surgery, and a short recovery period, turned into a life-changing event for Alice Tapper and her family.
 To view the full story, click HERE.

 A doctor or medical professional’s mistake when diagnosing a patient can result in lifelong or fatal consequences.
-If you or a loved one has experienced harm due to a misdiagnosis in the emergency room, reach out to our experienced medical malpractice attorneys at Friedman Schuman today.
+If you or a loved one has experienced harm due to a misdiagnosis in the emergency room, reach out to our experienced medical malpractice attorneys at Friedman Schuman Layser today.

 News & Resources